isomerpages/mindef-dtcareers/pages/CHALLENGE OF WITS.md

 	Know a worthy challenger?
 Refer and win.
 </h4>
 <p class="challenge-text">
 	Visit our Instagram (<a href="https://www.instagram.com/discoverdso/" target="_blank">@discoverdso</a>) and find our referral post.
-Follow these 2 steps and stand to win a $100 Amazon Gift Card in our lucky draw.
+Follow these 2 steps and stand to win a <b>$100 Amazon Gift Card</b> in our lucky draw.
 1 lucky winner will be picked every week from now until 14 September!
 </p>
 <p class="challenge-text">
 	Step 1: Tag 3 friends who have what it takes in the comments <br/>